 If you want to have a successful Small Business Season, there’s an element of education required.

-Your community may know it’s important to support small businesses (studies suggest that about 70% of consumers shop small at least once per month) but when they have to buy something, shopping small may not be their first thought.
+Your community may know it’s important to support small businesses (about 54.8% of consumers shop small at least once per month) but when they have to buy something, shopping small may not be their first thought.
 Their first inclination may be to whip out their phone or their laptop and start typing the big seller URLs that we all know by heart.

-Since that’s not ideal for your small businesses, you need to educate them on the importance of supporting small this holiday season.
+Since that’s not ideal for your small businesses, you need to educate your community on the importance of supporting small this holiday season.
 Statistics are good and stories are even better.
-Here’s some you can use.
+Here are some you can use.

 We’ll help you show people: